lesleyxyz/node-tile/Tile_Protocol.md

 # Tile Protocol
 This document will contain an attempt to explain how the communcation works.
+If you want to help research & reverse engineer the protocol further, see the `reseach/` folder

 ## Communication methods
 Tile uses their own authentication for their tile.